XDaiNYU/TopoDockQ/README.md

 ## Complex Interface PDB Files Generation:
 - This step is flexible: you may use any molecular visualization or analysis software, such as PyMOL, ChimeraX, or scripting libraries like Biopython or ProDy, to generate interface structures.
 - For convenience, we provide a ready-to-use script, extract_interface.py, located in the ./src/ directory.
-This script is based on ProDy so please install ProDy(https://github.com/prody/ProDy) before running it.
+This script is based on ProDy, so please install [ProDy](https://github.com/prody/ProDy) before running it.

 ## Other Helpful References for Persistent Combinatorial Laplacians:
 - R. Wang, R. Zhao, E. Ribando-Gros, J. Chen, Y. Tong, and G.-W. Wei.
 [HERMES: Persistent spectral graph software](https://www.aimsciences.org/article/doi/10.3934/fods.2021006), _Foundations of Data Science_, 3(1), 67, 2021.